feldi/clojure-i18n/README.markdown

 ## Installation

-Clone this repository, then build with
+Clone this repository, then build and install it in your local maven repository with

-lein deps
-lein jar
+    lein deps, install

-Add [i18n "1.0.3"] to your projects `project.clj` and add `i18n-1.0.3.jar` to your projects lib.
+Add [i18n "1.0.3"] to your own project's leiningen `project.clj`.

 ## License

-Copyright (C) 2012 Peter Feldtmann
+Copyright (C) 2012-2013 Peter Feldtmann

 Distributed under the Eclipse Public License, the same as Clojure.